 You want your server and resources to be as close to your customers as possible, this is one rule that cannot be broken.
 If you need to spend more money to buy a server in a location closer to your customers do it.

 I have a Digital Ocean server with 2 cores and 2GB of ram in Singapore that I use to test and develop apps.
 That one server has MySQL, NGINX, NodeJS , PHP and many scripts running on it in the background.
 I also have a MongoDB cluster (3 servers) running on AWS in Sydney via MongoDB.com.
 I looked into CouchDB via Cloudant but needed the Geo JSON features with fair dedicated pricing.
-I am considering moving a Ubuntu server off Digital Ocean (in Singapore) and onto AWS server (in Sydney).
+I am considering moving to an Ubuntu server off Digital Ocean (in Singapore) and onto AWS server (in Sydney).
 I am using promise based NodeJS calls where possible to prevent non blocking calls to the operating system, database or web.
+Update: I moved to a Vultr domain (article here)

 Here is a breakdown of the hops from my desktop in Regional NSW making a network call to my Digital Ocean Server in Singapore (with private parts redacted or masked).